J0vid/Colormesh/README.md

-# I. Preparing CSV Files
+# I. Preparing the required CSV Files

  1. Using base R, read in the .csv containing the specimen image names (omit file extensions such as .jpg or .tif) and identification information.
 The first column MUST contain unique image names.
 If images were unwarped to a consensus shape outside of Colormesh, include the unique names of the unwarped images in the send column of this csv.
 The remaining columns can contain any other information you may need to identify your specimens.